adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-17-Creative-Coding-VR-Unity.md

 I highly recommend you complete Rick's tutorial first so you have an understanding of the scene that has been created.

-I won't cover the basics of enabling VR in your project as I alluded to this in my last [https://adammarcwilliams.github.io/Painting-Interactive-VR-Experiences-Tiltbrush-Unity/](blog post here) and shared the relevant resource for the Oculus SDK.
+I won't cover the basics of enabling VR in your project as I alluded to this in my last [blog post here](https://adammarcwilliams.github.io/Painting-Interactive-VR-Experiences-Tiltbrush-Unity/) and shared the relevant resource for the Oculus SDK.

 Instead we'll look at the following three additions I made to the project: